 Dr. Marashi is an internationally recognized leader in laparoscopic and minimally invasive surgery.
-He perform conventional laparoscopic or DualPortGYN procedures, helping patients avoid more invasive open and robotic procedures performed by many OB/GYNs.
+He performs conventional laparoscopic or DualPortGYN procedures, helping patients avoid more invasive open and robotic procedures performed by many OB/GYNs.

 What is Tubal Ligation?

 Tubal ligation, also known as having your tubes tied or tubal sterilization, is a type of permanent birth control.
-During a tubal ligation, the fallopian tubes are cut or blocked to permanently prevent pregnancy.
+During a tubal ligation, the fallopian tubes are cut or blocked to prevent pregnancy permanently.
 A tubal ligation actually disrupts the movement of the egg to the uterus for fertilization and blocks sperm from traveling up the fallopian tubes to the egg.

 This procedure does not affect your menstrual cycle.
 It can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section.
 It is possible to reverse a tubal ligation, but reversal requires major surgery and isn’t always effective.